WJEC Diploma in Foundation Studies (Art and Design) Level 3/4

 To enrol, you’ll normally need A levels or an equivalent Level 3 art qualification, including an art and design subject.
 Applications from students without formal qualifications, but with alternative experiences, are also welcomed if evidence of artistic ability can be provided at interview.

-This course is multi-disciplinary and the aim is to give you a taster in various subjects within art and design, such as, fine art, contextual studies, textiles, ceramics, photography, print and graphics.
+This course is multi-disciplinary and the aim is to give you a taster in various subjects within art and design, such as, drawing, painting, contextual studies, textiles, ceramics, photography, print and graphics.

 What comes next?